pyaephyokyaw15/Front-End-Mini-Projects/Sticky Note/README.md

 - Add note
 - Remove note
-- Save data in your browser
+- Save data in your browser(local storage)
-- Compatible with any device
+- Compatible with any device(responsive)